Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

 #### What about multiprocessing ?

-With reduced memory usage [in certain cases](https://stackoverflow.com/questions/60802328/how-can-i-use-python-multiprocessing-with-generators), and lazy evaluation of each item, iterators/generators are somehow appealing to create pipelines in Data Science for example.
+With reduced memory usage [in certain cases](https://stackoverflow.com/questions/60802328/how-can-i-use-python-multiprocessing-with-generators), and a evaluation of each item on-demand, iterators/generators are somehow appealing to create pipelines in Data Science for example.

 One might want to involve multiprocessing with iterators/generators, by splitting the latter in multiple processes.
 However, even functions defined within generators/iterators are stateless, the iterator construct is inherently **stateful**: each item are requested using the ```next()``` after one has been consumed already.
 Splitting a generator into multiple processes would lead to make multiple copies of this generator (one for each process: remember that processes have separate memory).
 You could still use [some techniques](https://docs.python.org/3/library/multiprocessing.html) but sharing memory should be avoided in general, and in most cases would lead no performance gains from the one expected doing true parallelization.